alphagov/govuk_frontend_toolkit/docs/javascript.md

 #### To create a new experiment

 1. Log in to Google Universal Analytics, select "UA - Preview environment".

 2. In the left column, click on Behaviour, then Experiments and follow [these instructions](https://support.google.com/analytics/answer/1745152?hl=en-GB) to set up your experiment; you will need to have edit permissions on the Universal Analytics profile.
 If you cannot see a "Create experiment" button, this means you don't have these permissions; you can ask someone from the Performance Analyst team to set the experiment up for you.

 3. In step number 2, in our case the address of the web pages will purely be used as descriptions in reports, so we recommend you pick the addresses accordingly, ie: "www.gov.uk" and "www.gov.uk/?=variation1".

 4. In step number 3, "Setting up your experiment code", select "Manually insert the code" and make a note of the Experiment ID number located under the script window.

 5. Add the below code to the page you want to test.
-    - the contentExperimentId is the Experiment ID you retrieved in step 3
+    - the contentExperimentId is the Experiment ID you retrieved in step 3.
     - the variantId is 0 for the original variant, 1 for the first modified variant, 2 for the second modified variant, etc.
-    - see section above for other elements
+    - see section above for other elements.
 This code requires analytics to be loaded in order to run; static is the app that would load the analytics by default, which automatically happens before experiments are run.

 6. Check that it works: launch the app, open the page of your app, and check that there is a cookie with the name you had picked in your experiment.
 You can delete the cookie and refresh the page to check whether you can be assigned to another cohort.

+7. If it works, in Google Universal Analytics, click on "Next Step" and then "Start Experiment".
+You can ignore the error messages relative to Experiment Code Validation as they don't concern us in our setup.

 ```js
 var test = new GOVUK.MultivariateTest({